 Should I sell livestock or buy hay?

 Cows without pasture will consume half a ton of hay per month.
-Purchased grass hay will cost between $100 and $200 per ton from now until the spring of 2013.
+Purchased grass hay will cost between $100 and $200 per ton from now until the spring of 2019.
 Inventory your hay and cow numbers to estimate the cost of carrying cows until next spring.
 Most producers will find heavy culling justified or unavoidable.
 Sell cows and buy needed forage as soon as possible to avoid markets where prices are driven by glut and scarcity.
-An online Hay Days Available Calculator from the Noble Foundation can help you estimate your hay needs.

 What are the tax liabilities if I sell cattle?